CHICAGO — Illinoisans can no longer face criminal charges for not disclosing their HIV status before having unprotected sex.

 “Fertility journeys can be deeply expensive, personal and emotional, and I’m very proud to sign the law that removes a part of that burden for the would-be parents in Illinois,” Pritzker said.

 The final two laws dealt with marriage certificates.
-The first allows for couples to request birth certificates with gender-neutral language or no gender language at all, while the second makes it easier for couples to correct their name and gender on their marriage certificates.
+The first allows for couples to request marriage certificates with gender-neutral language or no gender language at all, while the second makes it easier for couples to correct their name and gender on their marriage certificates.

 Pritzker said the new laws will help solidify Illinois as a “beacon of equality and hope for the national LGBTQ community.”